-County/City: Riverside County ☑Three-Year Program and Expenditure Plan ☑ Annual Update ☑ Annual Revenue and Expenditure Report Local Mental Health Director County Auditor-Controller Name: MatthewChang,MD.
-Name: Paul Angulo, CPA, MA-Mgt Telephone Number: 951-358-4501 Telephone Number: 951-955-3800 E-mail: Matthew.chang@ruhealth.org E-mail: pangulo@co.riverside.ca.us Local Mental Health Mailing Address 4095 County Circle Drive Riverside, CA 92503 Report is true and correct and that the County has complie or as directed by the State Department of Health Care Service Commission, and that all expenditures are consistent with findluding Welfare and Institutions Code (WIC) sections 5813 9 of the California Code of Regulations sections 3400 and 34 approved plan or update and that MHSA funds will only be update.
-410. I further certify that all expenditures are consistent with an used for programs specified in the Mental Health Services Act. approved plan, any funds allocated to a county which are not cified in WIC section 5892(h), shall revert to the state to expears. e that the foregoing and the attached update Irevenue and Matthew Chang, MD.
-Local Mental Health Director (PRINT) Signature Date recorded as revenues in the local MHS Fund; that County/Ci the Board of Supervisors and recorded in compliance with su WIC section 5891(a), in that local MHS funds may not be los nd that the County's/City's financial statements are audited it report is dated for the fiscal year ended June and June and June and June and June are the State MHSA distributions were ty MHSA expenditures and transfers out were appropriated by such appropriations; and that the County/City has complied with report attached, is true and correct to the best of my knowled Paul Angulo, CPA, MA-Mgt County Auditor Controller / City Financial Officer (PRINT) Signature Date 'Welfare and Institutions Code Sections 5847(b)(9) and 5899(a) Three-Year Program and Expenditure Plan, Annual Update, and RER Certi fication (07/22/2013)
+County/City: Riverside County ☐Three-Year Program and Expenditure Plan □Annual Update □Annual Revenue and Expenditure Report Exhindal Revenue and Expenditure Report Local Mental Health Director County Auditor-Controller Name: Matthew Chang, MD.
+Name: Paul Angulo, CPA, MA-Mgt Telephone Number: 951-358-4501 Telephone Number: 951-955-3800 E-mail: Matthew.chang@ruhealth.org E-mail: pangulo@co.riverside.ca.us Local Mental Health Mailing Address: 4095 County Circle Drive Riverside, CA 92503 Report is true and correct and that the County has complie or as directed by the State Department of Health Care Service Commission, and that all expenditures are consistent with including Welfare and Institutions Code (WIC) sections 5813 9 of the California Code of Regulations sections 3400 and 3 approved plan or update and that MHSA funds will only be 410.
+I further certify that all expenditures are consistent with an used for programs specified in the Mental Health Services Act. approved plan, any funds allocated to a county which are not cified in WIC section 5892(h), shall revert to the state to a years.
+1/11/20 Matthew Chang, MD.
+Local Mental Health Director (PRINT) Signature Date local Mental Health Services (MHS) Fund (WIC 5892(f)); a annually by an independent auditor and the most recent aud 30, 2019 I further certify that for the fiscal year ende recorded as revenues in the local MHS Fund; that County/Ci 9, the County/City has maintained an interest-bearing nd that the County's/City's financial statements are audited it report is dated I declare under penalty of perjury under the laws of this state report attached, is true and correct to the best of my knowled Paul Angulo, CPA, MA-Mgt County Auditor Controller / City Financial Officer (PRINT) e that the foregoing, and if there is a revenue and expenditure dige.
+Signature Date

+Welfare and Institutions Code Sections 5847(b)(9) and 5899(a) Three-Year Program and Expenditure Plan, Annual Update, and RER Certification (07/22/2013)